andrewkhirita/mvx-winter-challenge/challenge-3/README.md

 # Challenge #3: Transfer tokens

-Script that transfers 10,000 units of each issued token (challenge #2) from each generated account (challenge #2) to 1000 other accounts
+Script that transfers 10,000 units of each issued token (challenge #2) from each generated account (challenge #1) to 1000 other accounts using API

 ## Prerequisites